strominternational/strom-web-puncture/README.md

 - Pull requests have an automatic netlify deploy preview under a hashed URL per commit that you can look at from the pull request.
   - Once you created the pull request, even if kept open, each push will get it's own deploy preview on push.
 - Lighthouse audit on pull request (https://github.com/jakejarvis/lighthouse-action)
+- Everything described below is currently implemented on the branch "skeleton" that is deployed to https://skeleton.strom.international

 ## Working with this repo
-* Checkout
+* Checkout this repo
-* run npm install
+* npm install
+* git checkout skeleton (To switch to the current development branch.)
-* run npx @11ty/eleventy --serve
+* npx @11ty/eleventy --serve (To start Browsersnyc.)

+### Tutorials
 * Getting started with eleventy https://www.11ty.dev/docs/getting-started/

 ### Basics
 - Source directory: _src
 - Distribution directory: _site
-- Template language .liquid
+- Template language .liquid (or Nunjucks with .njk files if you like to change it)
 - Pure CSS (no preprocessor)

 ### Implemented stuff